 Film Soundtrack, 2007 (Nonesuch) (2 / 5) Tim Burton’s film adaptation of Sweeney Todd is terrific or terrible, depending on whom you ask.
 Opting for a basically intimate film, Burton shied away from all things operatic, cutting any material that was sung by the chorus in the original score (“The Ballad of Sweeney Todd” and all of its reprises, for starters) and focusing solely on his principal cast.
 This makes for an arguably excellent film but a poor representation of the stage show and an uneven listening experience, the approach working better for some sections of the score than others.
 The singing voices of the movie’s cast, led by Johnny Depp and Helena Bonham Carter, don’t allow them to revel in the lushness of Sondheim’s music.
 Without the film’s visuals, some listeners to the soundtrack may wonder why Carter whispers most of “The Worst Pies in London,” or why “Pirelli’s Miracle Elixir” is cut in half.
 Others may balk at Depp’s crooning, rock-tinged style of singing, less George Hearn and more David Bowie.
 Still, even without the benefit of seeing the film, this recording offers some perks.
 Broadway maestro Paul Gemignani leads a huge Hollywood orchestra that tears into the score with incredible intensity.
 (The orchestrations are Jonathan Tunick’s originals, with some changes of key and other minor alterations.)
 “Not While I’m Around” is sung beautifully by Ed Sanders, the first child actor to portray Tobias in a major production of Sweeney.
 The entire supporting cast is strong, with Laura Michelle Kelly making a memorable impression as the Beggar Woman even though Burton eliminated much of her role. — M.K.

 London Cast, 2012 (First Night) (1 / 5) Premiering at the Chichester Festival Theatre in England, this revival of Sweeney Todd immediately transferred to the West End, where it enjoyed a very successful run and numerous accolades.
-While many, including Sondheim himself, have sung the production’s praises, and indeed it may have worked in the theater, this recording does very little to argue its artistic merits.
+While many, including Sondheim himself, have sung the production’s praises, and indeed it may have worked in the theater, this recording does very little to argue for its artistic merits.
 It doesn’t help that what we have here is really only a selection of highlights — although that isn’t how the album is labeled.
 Among the songs and sequences not included are “Poor Thing,” “Pirelli’s Miracle Elixir,” and “Green Finch and Linnet Bird.”
 These major omissions aside, there are other elements that make this recording nonessential.
-While the orchestra heard here is smallish, the orchestrations weren’t rewritten accordingly (a la Sarah Travis for the John Doyle production), but instead are just pared-down versions of the Jonathan Tunick originals.
+While the orchestra heard here is smallish, the orchestrations weren’t rewritten accordingly (as they were by Sarah Travis for the John Doyle production), but instead are just pared-down versions of the Jonathan Tunick originals.
 As a result, the score sounds tinny.
 On the plus side, the two critically acclaimed leads, Michael Ball and Imelda Staunton, provide fully realized performances as Sweeney and Mrs. Lovett.
-Though Ball’s voice is often too young sounding and he therefore lacks a certain gravitas for the role, his “Epiphany” is strong, and Ball takes a note from Cariou in playing Sweeney with a restrained intensity throughout.
+Though Ball’s voice is often too young-sounding and he therefore lacks a certain gravitas for the role, his “Epiphany” is strong, and Ball takes a note from Len Cariou in playing Sweeney with a restrained intensity throughout.
 Staunton is vocally on par with Lansbury, though her Lovett is more fiery and sinister, making her sparring with Ball on “A Little Priest” more frightening.
 Still, overall, this recording is the least satisfying of the stage cast albums reviewed here. — M.K.